Abdul Fatawu

-Abdul Fatawu Issahaku (born 8 March 2004), commonly known as Abdul Fatawu, is a Ghanaian professional footballer who plays as a winger for club Leicester City and the Ghana national team.
+Abdul Fatawu Issahaku (born 8 March 2004) is a Ghanaian professional footballer who plays as a winger for club Ipswich Town and the Ghana national team.

 Club career

 Steadfast

 In 2019, at the age of fifteen, Fatawu started his career with Tamale-based club Steadfast FC, in the Zone One of the Division One League, the Ghanaian second tier.
 During his debut season, he immediately established himself as one of the most talented players in the league, scoring eight goals and assisting five in 13 matches before the league was halted due to the COVID-19 pandemic.

 In his second season, he scored 12 goals and made 12 assists in 14 league matches and picked up 8 man of the match awards.
 In 2021, after the Africa U-20 Cup of Nations, Fatawu was linked with several European teams, some of them being Liverpool, Bayer Leverkusen, and Sporting CP.
 In October 2021, Fatawu joined Dreams on a loan until 2022.
 In the same month, he was included in The Guardian's "Next Generation 2021", and was described by them as "arguably the best African prospect of his generation".